taboege/p6-Junction-Guts/README.md

 NAME
 ====

-Junction::Guts - Access the storage and type of a Junction
+Junction::Guts - Access the storage and type of a Junction under Rakudo

 SYNOPSIS
 ========

-Junction::Guts grants access to the carefully tucked away *storage* and *type* attributes of a Junction.
+Junction::Guts grants access to the carefully tucked away *storage* and *type* attributes of a Junction as implemented currently in Rakudo.

 ``` perl6
 use Junction::Guts;